emianuelul/battleship-js/README.md

 Personal project done as a way to put into practice some TDD and also put into practice what I've learned along the way on the JS Course from The Odin Project.
 Took me about a week, might return later to add / tweak stuff.
 Style is basic but that wasn't the main focus.

+Original project along with commit history was on a different repo but it didn't allow me to push to gh-pages so I tried creating a new repo.

 ## THINGS I LEARNED

 1. How OOP works in JavaScript